Skip to main content

 Check-ups after the birth

-If you developed hypertension while you were pregnant and you're still taking medicine after the birth, you should be offered an appointment with a doctor 2 weeks after you transfer from hospital care to community midwives, or 2 weeks after the birth if you had a home birth.
+If you had hypertension before you got pregnant or developed hypertension while you were pregnant and you're still taking medicine after the birth, you should be offered an appointment with a doctor 2 weeks after you transfer from hospital care to community midwives, or 2 weeks after the birth if you had a home birth.

 This is to check whether your treatment needs to be changed or stopped.